 Opponents of BSL feel that the banning of breeds will not correct the problem.
 Instead, the wrong people will still find a way to get the dogs or they will simply move on to a new breed/type of dog.
 They feel the solution lies in the prosecution of bad owners as well as educating the public.

 It is important to know that most pit bull-type dogs with responsible owners are not dangerous dogs.
-In fact, many are affectionate companions.
+In fact, many are affectionate companions and can even be good family dogs.
 However, if you choose to adopt a dog with an unknown history (whether it is a pit bull type or not), the dog should have temperament testing done first.